asadpiz/org_centos_cloud/README.md

 ## Testing Instructions:

-* Fetch CentOS Remix ISO, The remix ISO can be generated through a [script](https://github.com/asadpiz/centos-respin/archive/master.zip).
+* Fetch CentOS Remix ISO, Then Simply run the setup, The remix ISO can be generated through a [script](https://github.com/asadpiz/centos-respin/archive/master.zip).

 How to generate Remix ISO: [Instructions](https://github.com/asadpiz/centos-respin/blob/master/README.md)

-Then Simply run the ISO.

 * During Setup, there will be a spoke by the name of "Cloud Support".
 CUrrently both **--allinone** & **--answer-file** modes of packstack are supported.
 Simply Select the mode and continue.